Get customized results?

 fhm/Moment/Getty images

 Do you know where electricity comes from in your state?
-Depending on its location, energy can come from sources ranging from nuclear power, wind, or solar energy.
-There are also other energy sources to consider, like coal-powered energy in most states and hydroelectric sources in others.
+Depending on its location, energy can come from various sources, including nuclear, wind, and solar.
+There are also other power sources, like coal-powered energy in most states and hydroelectric sources in others.

 How the states stack up